pantheon-systems/quicksilver-examples/webhook/README.md

 # Webhook #

-This example demonstrates how to forward workflow events to an external url.
+This example demonstrates how to POST workflow data to an external url.

-`api_token` in `webhook.json` is an optional configuration.
-This value will be sent as a `X-Auth-Key` header to the url.
+It also contains a Drupal module which can be setup to receive and forward the workflow data through Drupal hooks. i.e. `hook_quicksilver($data)`

 ## Instructions ##

 Setting up this example is easy:

-- Copy `webhook.json` to the private files area of your site after adding the webhook url and optional api key.
+- Copy `webhook.json` to `files/private/webhook.json` after adding the webhook url and optional api key.
+  - The token `:api_key` may be used in the url.
+It will be replaced with the value of the `api_key` property when data is sent.
-- Add the example `webhook.php` script to the `private/scripts` directory of your code repository.
+- Add the example `webhook.php` script to the `private/scripts/webhook.php` directory of your code repository.
 - Add a Quicksilver operation to your `pantheon.yml` to fire the script after a deploy.
 - Clear cache, sync code, clone a db, or deploy and take a look at your webhook handler for events!

+If using the accompanying Drupal module, you may retrieve the api key from the configuration page after installation.

-Optionally, you may want to use the `terminus workflows watch` command to get immediate debugging feedback.
+You may want to use the `terminus workflows watch` command to get immediate debugging feedback.

 ### Example `pantheon.yml` ###